Skip to product information

 • Box with vertical holes: used for hibernation or as a refuge for diurnal butterflies.

-IMPORTANT : This item cannot be purchased directly through the online store.
-You must request a quote through the link provided, and we will respond as soon as possible.
+IMPORTANT: This item cannot be purchased directly through the online store.
+You must request a quote through the enabled link, and we will respond as soon as possible.

 Characteristics